M-earnest/didactic-jupyterbook-workshop/content/4_additional/quick_tutorial.md

 ![Image of the final link that is presented under "GitHub Pages".](../../static/pages_link.png)

 Click on the link to view your freshly built content website!

+11. "use this template" functionality

+As briefly mentioned before, we can only maintain a single fork of an existing repo.
+Should you want to create more courses we have to use the template functionality of GitHub.
+This essentially does the same as the fork with a few differences.

+Img 1 -> select use this template
+Img 2 -> template creation settings

+So far, so good.
+But if you head over to the actions section, you will see that although you have not enabled said workflows, that a process is already running and given some time will produce the following error.

+img 3 -> actions failure

+This is due to the way templates are handled internally by GitHub.
+If we jump over to the settings tab and select "actions" -> "general" you will find that the template was crated with limited permissions, making it impossible for the gh-pages workflow to write to the repository.

+img 4 -> permissions

+If we now correct the permissions and rerun our workflow, the error will disappear, and the website ultimately build.

+img 5 - corrected perms
+img 6 - success workflow
+img 7 - built template website

 Once you're ready, make sure to make your repository public so that others can view your beautiful website.